moonglum/halunke/docs/number.md

 ## `inspect`

-This converts the number to a string.
+This returns a string to represent the number in output.

 **Example:**